liquicode/lib-web-automation/docs/_coverpage.md

 <hr>

-> A template for nodejs library development
+> A NodeJS library to interface with Puppeteer and parsing functions.

-> View docs for project setup and deployment
+> Web automation, Scraping, etc.

 <hr>